Startr/WEB-flask/README.md

-# WEB-jobmatch
+# WEB-flask
-A python web application
+A Python starter web application built with flask and a little love.